SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 {% endhint %}

 ## Get SysKit Point with Demo Data

+SysKit Point with demo data enables you to explore the main features and capabilities without connecting your Microsoft 365 tenant.
+Still, there are some limits:
+* **SysKit Point settings are not available**
+  * to explore SysKit Point settings, you need to connect your Microsoft 365 tenant
+* **Running actions is not available**
+  * to run actions, you need to connect your Microsoft 365 tenant

 To get started:
 * **Navigate to the [Free Trial start page](https://www.syskit.com/products/point/free-trial/)**
 * **Click the Start a Free Trial button**; you are redirected to a Sign Up form